Facilities Overview

 North Infirmary Command (NIC)

-Consists of two separate buildings one of them the original Rikers Island Hospital built in 1932.
-It houses people in custody with acute medical conditions and require infirmary care, or have a disability that requires housing that is compliant with the Americans with Disabilities Act.
+This facility consists of two separate buildings, one of them being the original Rikers Island Hospital built in 1932.
+It houses people in custody with acute medical conditions who require infirmary care or have a disability that requires housing that is compliant with the Americans with Disabilities Act.
 NIC also houses some general population detainees.

 Otis Bantum Correctional Center (OBCC)